A Digital Nomad Guide to Dharamshala

 This guide will lay out everything you need to know about moving to this Himalayan town.

-Places to Work in Dharamshala
+Work in Dharamshala

 Due to COVID-19, most places in Dharamshala remained shut almost throughout 2020.
 Fortunately, eateries and cafes are finally starting to open up for locals, travellers, and digital nomads alike.
 The following spaces in Dharamshala offer unhindered internet connection and unobstructed views that will ensure a productive day at work.